MrAlexSee/InterviewTopics/README.md

 Acknowledgements
 --------------------

-All references are provided as links next to the descriptions.
+All references are provided as clickable links next to the descriptions.
 These are mostly based on [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) and the [C++ reference](http://en.cppreference.com/w/) website.